How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Louisiana?

 Yes.
-Louisiana does not impose a specific statutory cap on late fees, but they must be reasonable.
-Late fee terms should be clearly stated in the lease agreement.
+Louisiana has no statutory cap on late fees, but they must be reasonable.
+Late fee terms must be clearly stated in the lease.

 Ready to Create Your Louisiana Room Rental Agreement?